Yazz803/Yazz803/README.md

 ## About Me

 I'm 17 y.o and I love Laravel, Bootstrap, MDBootstrap, DBMS MySQL.
 I'm currently learning JavaScript programming language, so i'm gonna make a website that combine 2 framework, laravel for backend and react JS for the front-end.
-Yeah, my goal is to become a fullstack developer.
+My goal is to become a fullstack developer.

 ## Languages and Tools